 First-Year Student Move-In

 Are you excited?!
-Housing and Residence Life is getting everything ready for residents to move in and is looking forward to meeting you on Sept.
-1. Please take the time to read through the information posted here—this page contains information to help you pack, figure out where to go when you get here, what to expect when you arrive on campus, along with a ton of other important information you need to know.
+Housing and Residence Life is getting everything ready for residents to move in and is looking forward to meeting you on Aug.
+31. Please take the time to read through the information posted here—this page contains information to help you pack, figure out where to go when you get here, and what to expect when you arrive on campus, along with a ton of other important information you need to know.

 We also recommend that you share a link to this page with whomever is helping you move in, too.